Breadcrumb

 Colds and influenza (flu) can occur at any time of year.
 These upper respiratory infections (URIs) spread easily.
 Babies and young children have a higher risk for secondary infections from these illnesses.
 Take extra care to help protect your child against infections.

-- Be sure your child gets all needed vaccines (immunizations).
+Be sure your child gets all needed vaccines (immunizations).
 These vaccines provide important protection for your child against harmful disease.
-Be sure all visitors are up-to-date with their vaccinations.
-For more information, see the topic Immunizations.
+Be sure all visitors are up-to-date with their vaccines.

 Safety Measures Around the Home